Migrant Deaths In Asia Hit Record High In 2024: UN - UrduPoint

 -

-Migrant deaths in Asia hit record high in 2024: UN4 minutes ago
+Migrant deaths in Asia hit record high in 2024: UN54 seconds ago

 -